canonical/launchpad-manual/docs/user/how-to/projects/project-translations/exporting-translations.rst

 .. include:: /includes/important_not_revised_help.rst

-Just as with :ref:`importing
-templates <how-to-import-project-translation-templates>` and
-:ref:`translations <how-to-import-project-translations>`, there
-are two ways to export your project's translations from Launchpad:

--  by asking Launchpad to make regular commits to a Git branch you specify
--  or requesting a one-off download through the web interface.
+You can export your project's translations from Launchpad but requesting a one-off download through the web interface.

 Committing translations to a Git branch
 ------------------------------------------